Cybersecurity

 Compromised credentials are the most common cause of data breaches, according to IBM.
 These attacks come with a hefty average cost of $4.5 million and the longest life cycle of any cyber attack, totaling approximately 327 days for organizations to identify and contain the breach.

 Brute force attacks, where attackers use automation to try a variety of symbol and letter combinations to guess credentials, are a common method of finding passwords, but attackers may use a variety of other techniques.
 (Of course, when the number one global password is “password” followed by “123456” it takes less than one second for an attacker to crack the code.)
-Once attackers have credentials, they can access private company data, systems or networks.
+Once attackers have credentials, they can access private data, systems or networks.

 No. 2: Social engineering and phishing